Download a course guide

 Get advice on this course

-Please note: This program is currently under review and will not be available for new applicants until further notice.
+Please note: This program has been withdrawn and will not be available for new applicants.

 The Sports Coaching courses provide expertise to prepare coaches for elite level coaching at both the junior and professional levels through the development of a range of skills, particularly related to leadership and management roles.
 There is strong demand for well qualified coaches in a wide variety of sports.
 The Graduate Certificate/Master of Sports Coaching emphasises advanced studies in the scientific, management and leadership aspects of sports coaching.